MrWolfZ/simplux/recipes/advanced/testing-code-using-mutations/README.md

 })
 ```

-Since this a bit cumbersome to do for every test and mutation, the `mock` function allows specifying the number of times the mutation should be mocked before the mock is automatically removed.
-Since it is such a common scenario to mock a mutation just once there is also an explicit `mockOnce` function that only mocks the next invocation of the mutation.
+Since this a bit cumbersome to do for every test and mutation, the `mockMutation` function allows specifying the number of times the mutation should be mocked before the mock is automatically removed.
+Since it is such a common scenario to mock a mutation just once there is also an explicit `mockMutationOnce` function that only mocks the next invocation of the mutation.

 ```ts
 import { mockMutationOnce } from '@simplux/core-testing'